sophiagemanuel/sql_challenge/README.md

 8. List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).
 ![image](https://github.com/sophiagemanuel/sql_challenge/assets/157437098/98be89b5-45c1-45b0-863c-6b1bcbce9080)

+## Contact
+If you have any questions, feel free to contact:

+Name: Sophia Emanuel
+Email: sophiagemanuel@gmail.com
+LinkedIn: /Sophiaemanuel